 Signs you need cockroach control

-- Large 'water bugs' emerging from drains, basements or around plumbing
+- Large 'water bugs' emerging from a bathroom or basement floor drain

 How we treat cockroach control in Harlem